HomeUpdated to 2025 tax year

 FOREIGN PENSIONS (other than U.S. Social Security)

-This restriction exists because the tax treatment of foreign pensions often depends on the terms of an international tax treaty, which volunteers are not expected to interpret.
+This restriction presumably exists because the tax treatment of foreign pensions often depends on the terms of an international tax treaty, which volunteers are not expected to interpret.
 Additional complications may also arise regarding credits or deductions for foreign taxes paid.

 Some initial issues that would need to be addressed: